OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-04.md

 ## 1 Timothy 4:11

-Command and teach these things.
+Instruct and teach others in these things.

 ## 1 Timothy 4:12